kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 Open **VacationSpots-Starter**, and run it on the **iPhone 6 Simulator**.
 The first thing you'll notice is the name and location label in a few cells are off center.
 ![bordered iphone](images/alignment-issue-on-table-view.png)

-Both labels should be centered vertically (as a group) so there is an equal amount of space above the name label, and below the location label – this is a fix with a layout guide that you'll learn towards the end of the chapter by using a layout guide.
+Both labels should be centered vertically (as a group) so there is an equal amount of space above the name label, and below the location label – you'll fix this towards the end of the chapter with a layout guide.
 For now, go to the info view for London by tapping on the **London** cell.

 At first glance, the view may seem okay, but look deeper.